HariK77/ci4-api/README.md

 - run `$ sudo chmod -R 0777 writable/` (no need for windows xampp).
 - create a .env file, run `$ cp env .env` (In windows just rename the file manually).
 - Uncomment CI_ENVIRONMENT line in .env and make it 'development' instead of production.
-- configure db connections and base url in .env (change base url in App.php also)
+- configure db connections and base url in .env (change base url in App.php also).
+- Add the following JWT_SECRET_KEY and JWT_TIME_TO_LIVE in your .env file.
+    #JWT_SECRET_KEY key is the secret key used by the application to sign JWTS.
+Pick a stronger one for production.
+    `JWT_SECRET_KEY = kzUf4sxss4AeG5uHkNZAqT1Nyi1zVfpz`
+    #JWT_TIME_TO_LIVE indicates the validity period of a signed JWT (in milliseconds)
+    `JWT_TIME_TO_LIVE = 7200`
 - create database and run `$ php spark migrate`.
 - create dummy data in user table with `$ php spark db:seed UserSeeder`.
 - Test it using http://localhost/ci4-api/public.

 ## How to use the application

-- Import the postman collection (`Ci4 Api.postman_collection.json`) that has been added in the repository.
+- Import the postman collection (`Ci4 Api.postman_collection.json`) in [postman](https://www.postman.com/downloads/) application that has been added in the repository.

-That's is u can start testing the `ci4-api`
+That's it u can start testing the `ci4-api` in postman.